-(Pocket-lint) - Garmin Connect is more than just a place to view the data gathered by your Garmin watch.
+(Pocket-lint) - Garmin Connect is more than just a place to view the data gathered by your Garmin watch or bike computer.
 It's a portal to a whole world of features and functions, including creating custom routes for running or riding.

 If you're bored with always heading out along the same roads, then it's a quick step to create a new route and get that sent over to your Garmin device.